quicwg/base-drafts/draft-ietf-quic-transport.md

 The packet number is a 64-bit unsigned number and is used as part of a cryptographic nonce for packet encryption.
 Each endpoint maintains a separate packet number for sending and receiving.
-The packet number for sending MUST increase by at least one after sending any packet.
+The packet number for sending MUST increase by at least one after sending any packet, unless otherwise specified (see {{initial-packet-number}}).

 A QUIC endpoint MUST NOT reuse a packet number within the same connection (that is, under the same cryptographic keys).
 If the packet number for sending